HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 ### Restart Claude Desktop

 Fully quit and reopen Claude Desktop for the config to take effect.
+On macOS: `Cmd+Q` → reopen.
+On Windows: right-click taskbar icon → Quit → reopen.

 ---